-Under the terms of the Amended IO Discovery Agreement, the Company was required to conduct development activities with respect to (i) the BCMAxCD3 Program through the earlier of clinical proof-of-concept or the expenditure of \$70.0 million and (ii) the MUC16xCD3 Program through the earlier of clinical proof-of-concept or the expenditure of \$50.0 million.
-During the first quarter of 2021, Sanofi did not exercise its options to license rights to these product candidates; as a result, we retain the exclusive right to develop and commercialize such product candidates and Sanofi will receive a royalty on sales (if any).
+Effective December 31, 2018, the Company and Sanofi entered into the Amended IO Discovery Agreement, which narrowed the scope of the existing discovery and development activities conducted by the Company under the 2015 IO Discovery Agreement to developing therapeutic bispecific antibodies targeting (i) BCMA and CD3 and (ii) MUC16 and CD3 through clinical proof-of-concept.
+During the first quarter of 2021, Sanofi did not exercise its options to license rights to these product candidates; as a result, the Company retains the exclusive right to develop and commercialize such product candidates and Sanofi will receive a royalty on sales (if any).
 In addition, the Company has no further obligations to develop drug product candidates under the Amended IO Discovery Agreement.

 In connection with the execution of the IO License and Collaboration Agreement in 2015, Sanofi made a \$375.0 million non-refundable up-front payment to the Company.
-Under the terms of the IO License and Collaboration Agreement, the parties are co-developing and co-commercializing Libtayo (cemiplimab).
-The parties share equally, on an ongoing basis, agreed-upon development and commercialization expenses for Libtayo.
-Pursuant to the Letter Agreement, the Libtayo development budget was increased and the Company allowed Sanofi to satisfy in whole or in part its funding obligations with respect to the Libtayo development and Dupilumab/Itepekimab Eligible Investments incurred in periods through September 30, 2020 by selling certain shares of our Common Stock owned by Sanofi; if Sanofi desired to sell such shares, we were able to elect to purchase, in whole or in part, such shares from Sanofi.
-See Note 11 for additional information regarding shares purchased by us from Sanofi.
+Under the terms of the IO License and Collaboration Agreement, the parties were co-developing and co-commercializing Libtayo.
+The parties shared equally, on an ongoing basis, development and commercialization expenses for Libtayo.
+The Company had principal control over the development of Libtayo and led commercialization activities in the United States, while Sanofi led commercialization activities outside of the United States.
+The parties shared equally in profits and losses in connection with the commercialization of Libtayo.